-The department continues to analyze these trends with representatives of the assessment community.
-Because of the different values for tillable and non-tillable lands, and because of diverse non-agricultural influences in different areas of the state, it is possible that a county may only have non-tillable lands receiving Green Acres deferral if the average 2a tillable value does not exceed the 100 percent Green Acres value but the county's non-tillable value exceeds the Green Acres non-tillable value.
+There are different values for tillable and non-tillable lands because of diverse non-agricultural influences in different areas of the state.
+It is possible that a county may only have non-tillable lands receiving Green Acres deferral if the average 2a tillable value does not exceed the 100 percent Green Acres value but the county's non-tillable value exceeds the Green Acres non-tillable value.
 Conversely, it is possible to have only tillable lands receiving deferral but not the non-tillable lands.

-Green Acres Values: 2014 Assessment Year Impact
+Green Acres Values: 2015 Assessment Year Impact

-Statewide taxable values of 2a land increased 8.8% and the amount of value deferred under Green Acres is up 12.7%.
-This means that overall dollars deferred under Green Acres increased from 2013-2014.
-The chart below illustrates changes through the 2014 assessment year.
+Statewide taxable values of 2a land increased only slightly (0.3%), but the amount of value deferred under Green Acres was up 4.6 percent.
+The chart below illustrates changes through the 2015 assessment year.